 Two stroke engine

-In two strokes engine, the piston moves one time upward ( from BDC to TDC) and one time downward ( from TDC to BDC) in the cylinder.
-So in total there are two strokes.
-Typical examples are motorcycles engines.
+In two strokes engine, the piston moves upward ( from BDC to TDC) and downward ( from TDC to BDC) in the cylinder.
+So in total, there are two strokes.
+Typical examples are motorcycle engines.

 Four Stroke engine

 The piston moves two times upward ( from BDC to TDC) and two times downward ( from TDC to BDC).
 So in total, there are four strokes.
 Typical examples are Car engines.